ameliafoley/AF-Microplastics-2022/README.md

  - Writing out explicitly the analysis results in my manuscript
  - Combining many of my Markdowns and scripts together to make my project more accessible for reproducing
  - Fixing figure numbers in manuscript

+# Project Part 5: Full Project for Peer Review
+Previous analyses have been intepreted and added to the Results section.
+Extra figures have been relocated from the Manuscript to the Supplement.
+The Results and Discussion sections have been added to and polished.
+Some previous errors in code have been edited/addressed.

 # Reproducing this project
 All required data files are located within this R.project file on GitHub.
 Run scripts in this order: